wp-plugins/wpnewsman-newsletters/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added: possibility to put the fields in the subscription form side by side
+* Added: possibility to customize the Subscribe button
+* Added: select element to the subscription form
+* Added: ability to reset the default image and download the image source in the email templates
+* Fixed: the plugin gave errors when the user tried to open a new page until the current page is not fully loaded
+* Fixed: "Send welcome message" and "Send unsubscribe notifications" options in the Settings did not work
+* Fixed: the text part of the default email templates is updated accordingly to the changes made to the HTML part
+* Fixed: the link in the confirmation email did not work if the user resent the confirmation email
+* Fixed: editing of the digest template in Firefox v17
+* Fixed: a few issues in the Settings

 = 1.1.3 =
 * Improved the digest template: you can change the ribbon image in the template
 * clean up the plugin code